Poisoning of Alexei Navalny: Bellingcat and The Insider joint investigation

-Telephone conversation with agent
+Telephone conversation with an FSB agent

-Following the investigation but before its publication, Navalny recorded his telephone conversation with Konstantin Borisovich Kudryavtsev, an alleged FSB operative allegedly involved in his poisoning.
+Following the investigation but before its publication, Navalny recorded his telephone conversation with Konstantin Borisovich Kudryavtsev, an FSB operative who was allegedly involved in his poisoning.
 The recording was released on 21 December 2020.
 During the phone conversation, Navalny posed as an aide to the secretary of Russia's Security Council Nikolai Patrushev, pretending to debrief Kudryavtsev about the operation and asking for details of why the mission had failed.
 Investigators used caller ID spoofing software to make the call look like it was coming from an FSB work phone number.
 Kudryavtsev unwittingly confessed that the Novichok agent had been applied to Navalny's underwear while he was staying at the hotel in Tomsk; but while Navalny had worn them for the flight as planned, the poison had apparently been absorbed too slowly.
 He attributed Navalny's survival to the pilots rerouting the flight and doctors in Omsk administering an antidote "almost immediately".
 Following Navalny's medical evacuation to Germany, the man said he had been sent to recover Navalny's clothes so that they could be treated to remove traces of Novichok before they could be tested by independent experts.
 The FSB later dismissed the recording of Navalny's telephone call as a forgery, calling it a "provocation" that "would not have been possible without the organizational and technical support of foreign special services".
 However, Bellingcat had arranged for its representatives to be present during the call, and they were; there are direct witnesses, in addition to the published audio and visual records of the call.